banool/anchor/FIREBASE_SETUP.md

 ## Next Steps

 Once setup is complete, you can:
-1. Start developing with the Firebase-powered database
+1. Start using the authentication system for user management
+2. Implement collaboration features with user invitations
-2. Use Remote Config for feature flags
+3. Use Remote Config for feature flags and A/B testing
-3. Monitor crashes with Crashlytics
+4. Monitor app performance and crashes with Crashlytics
-4. Scale your Cloud SQL instance as needed
+5. Scale your Cloud SQL instance as needed

-The app is now fully migrated from Supabase to Firebase with Cloud SQL + Data Connect!
+The app now has a complete authentication system integrated with Firebase and is ready for user management and collaboration features!